saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **table_p3_det_2_003.png**: A multi-part table comparing amino acid sequences of hemagglutinin from cell-based versus egg-based influenza vaccine viruses across multiple strains (A/H1N1, A/H3N2, B/Victoria, B/Yamagata).
-Specific HA positions (e.g., 91, 121, 128, etc.) are listed as columns.
-Rows show the amino acids in cell-grown vaccine seed viruses and corresponding egg-grown candidate vaccine viruses (CVVs).
-Egg-adapted substitutions are highlighted in bold/italic and glycosylation motif losses are marked “(CHO-)”.
-Evidence: Multiple egg-based vaccine viruses (e.g., A/Singapore/INFIMH-16-0019/2016 egg CVV, A/Kansas/14/2017 egg) display egg-adapted amino acid substitutions (italic/bold) and glycosylation motif losses (CHO-), which are absent in the cell-based counterparts.
-The table supports the claim by directly demonstrating that egg-based vaccine strains acquire specific HA mutations (including glycosylation motif losses) during production, which could alter antigenicity and potentially reduce vaccine effectiveness, thus supports the claim.
+- **table_p3_det_2_003.png**: The table supports the claim by directly demonstrating that egg-based vaccine strains acquire specific HA mutations (including glycosylation motif losses) during production, which could alter antigenicity and potentially reduce vaccine effectiveness, thus supports the claim.

-- **figure_p9_det_8_005.png**: Two-panel line graph showing, for age groups 18–44 years (A) and 45–64 years (B), the proportion of participants in seven repeat‐vaccination arms with ≥4‐fold reduced hemagglutination inhibition (HI) titer against cell‐grown vaccine virus (egg/cell titer ratio ≥4) before and one month after Year 2 vaccination.
-Results are shown for four vaccine components (A(H3N2), A(H1N1)pdm09, B/Victoria, B/Yamagata) with p-values for significant pre-to-post increases noted on trend lines.
-Seven vaccine arms (egg- and cell-based and recombinant combinations) are distinguished by different symbols and colors.
-Evidence: Significant increases in the proportion of participants with ≥4-fold reduced HI titer to cell-grown virus after vaccination for egg-based components (A(H1N1)pdm09 p=0.02, B/Victoria p=0.03 in 18–44 years; A(H3N2) p=0.04 in 45–64 years), indicating egg-adaptation mutations that reduce antibody recognition.
-The figure demonstrates that egg-based vaccine viruses acquire egg-adaptive mutations that lead to significantly reduced HI titers against the corresponding cell-grown virus, which supports the claim by showing production‐related mutations that can reduce vaccine effectiveness.
-Note: Some text and symbols are small and may be difficult to read, but key p-values and trends are legible.
+- **figure_p9_det_8_005.png**: The figure demonstrates that egg-based vaccine viruses acquire egg-adaptive mutations that lead to significantly reduced HI titers against the corresponding cell-grown virus, which supports the claim by showing production‐related mutations that can reduce vaccine effectiveness.

 #### Source: Treanor_et_al.__2011_